Subdivisions of mesoderm

 Somites forming in a living chicken embryo.
 Anterior to left.

+The physical mechanism of splitting apart has now been discovered to be stimulation of decreased cell-cell adhesions by specific binding of ephrin proteins.
+Ephrins stimulate cells to break their adhesions to each other, and guide optic nerve fibers to their map-like patterns of connections in the roof of the mid-brain.
 Some textbooks say that ephrins cause cell to repel each other, but really they induce detachment of adhesions: Cell traction pulls each side in a tug of war, therefore weakening of cell adhesions causes them to crawl directionally away from the weakened adhesions.

+In scanning EM photos, "somitomeres" can be seen, where a somite is going to form, apparently as the first stages of somite formation.
 In most species, somites start as hollow epithelial balls, and conversion of cells from being mesenchymal to epithelial therefore seems to be part or the process of separation.
 (These epithelial cells seem to have basal surfaces outward.)

+For most species, the same number of somites forms in each embryo.
 You form as many vertebrae as your embryo had formed pairs of somites.

 Not a typographical error!
 Each somite gives cells to 2 vertebrae